wtrettien/manicule/README.md

 ### Structure

-`structure.xml` constains information about the binding structure of the work, including which pages are conjoined or inserted.
+`structure.xml` contains information about the format of the work, including which pages are conjoined, gathered, or inserted.
+It follows the data model used by <a href="https://github.com/leoba/VisColl">VisColl</a>, a project for visualizing the physical collation of a manuscript.

+## Credits

+This app was built and designed by Liza Daly and Whitney Trettien, with support from the Price Lab for Digital Humanities at the University of Pennsylvania.
+We have also benefited from the input, generosity, and open data of the Kislak Center for Special Collections, Rare Books, and Manuscripts and the Schoenberg Institute for Manuscript Studies.

+Get in touch and let us know how you use it!